Kimbolton Fireworks

+The public displays put on by Kimbolton Fireworks included the 25th anniversary of the Queen's coronation in 1978, the 50th anniversary of VJ Day in 1995, and the Hong Kong handover in 1997.

 On 19 February 2019 it was announced that Kimbolton Fireworks would cease trading.

 The trading rights were bought by Phoenix Fireworks (Wrotham, Kent) in 2019 and they continue to sell the Kimbolton brand across the UK.

 On 8 February 2022 the trading rights of the retail brand of fireworks known as Kimbolton Fireworks Retail was sold by Phoenix Fireworks to Celtic Fireworks (based in Tutbury, Staffordshire).
 Phoenix Fireworks continue to use Kimbolton Fireworks as a trading name for some of their firework displays and professional trade sales.